jpountz/jpountz.github.io/_posts/2025-07-25-more-on-vespa-vs-elasticsearch.markdown

 ## Vespa

-Like Lucene, Vespa builds on HNSW and segmented inverted indexes, evaluates queries in a document-at-a-time fashion, dynamically prunes low-scoring hits to speed up the evaluation of top-k queries, etc. All queries must be able to produce doc-ID-ordered iterators of matches, including boolean queries, so you can flexibly compose queries however you want.
+Like Lucene, Vespa builds on HNSW and inverted indexes, evaluates queries in a document-at-a-time fashion, dynamically prunes low-scoring hits to speed up the evaluation of top-k queries, etc. All queries must be able to produce doc-ID-ordered iterators of matches, including boolean queries, so you can flexibly compose queries however you want.
 Disjunctive queries combine iterators using a heap, conjunctive queries advance iterators in a leap-frog fashion.
 This makes Lucene and Vespa similar in many regards.

 Vespa's code is pretty clean and well organized into reusable abstractions.
-For instance, it has an internal implementation of a mutable yet slow-ish inverted index, another one of a fast yet immutable segmented inverted index, which are then combined to get the best of both worlds (fast and mutable), similarly to how LSM trees buffer data in memory and later flush it to disk.
+For instance, it has an internal implementation of a mutable yet slow-ish inverted index, another one of a fast yet immutable inverted index, which are then combined to get the best of both worlds (fast and mutable), similarly to how LSM trees buffer data in memory and later flush it to disk.

-Obviously, the way how Vespa prioritizes realtime-ness when Lucene prioritizes incremental replication of indexes is a first big difference.
+Obviously, the way how Vespa prioritizes realtime-ness when Lucene prioritizes immutability is a first big difference.
 But there are more differences (and similarities) that are worth looking into.

 ### Slow query handling

 Textbook information retrieval works great for full-text search but tends to fall short in the real world when needing to work with more complex queries, such as queries on unindexed fields.
 Computing the next matching document on such queries may require doing a linear scan.
 Lucene and Vespa have different solutions to this problem that are based on similar ideas.

 Lucene allows queries to be decomposed into a fast approximation and a slower per-document check called `TwoPhaseIterator`.
 For instance, in the case of a phrase query, the approximation would match documents that contain all phrase terms, and the per-document check would read positions to check if these terms can be found at consecutive positions.
 This helps conjunctive queries first find agreement between all approximations before running the more expensive per-document checks.
-For instance, a phrase query on "Lucene in action" filtered by the "Books" category would only evaluate positions of the "Lucene in action" phrase query on documents that not only contain all 3 terms ("Lucene", "in" and "action") in the searched field, but also "Books" in the category field.
+For instance, a phrase query on "Lucene in action" filtered on the "Books" category would only evaluate positions of the "Lucene in action" phrase query on documents that not only contain all 3 terms ("Lucene", "in" and "action") in the searched field, but also "Books" in the category field.

 Vespa takes a different approach and allows search iterators to be not "strict", which effectively allows iterators to not advance to the next match if the target document doesn't match.
-Said otherwise, doing `iterator.seek(target)` (`iterator.advance(target)` in Lucene) would set the current doc ID to `target` if it matches, and may otherwise not advance the iterator if `target` doesn't match.
+Said otherwise, doing `iterator.seek(target)` (`iterator.advance(target)` in Lucene) would set the current doc ID to `target` if it matches, and may otherwise not advance the iterator if `target` doesn't match (while a strict iterator must advance to the next matching doc after target in this case).
 Many queries can produce either strict or unstrict iterators, and the decision is made based on how selective required clauses are.
 This is similar to how Lucene passes a `leadCost` information at `Scorer` creation time to allow queries to optimize the iterators that they produce, which is [how `IndexOrDocValuesQuery` works](https://www.elastic.co/blog/better-query-planning-for-range-queries-in-elasticsearch).

+I like the Lucene approach a bit better conceptually, but it has the downside of requiring up to two virtual calls per iterator per doc ID (one on the approximation, one for the per-document check) while the Vespa approach requires a single virtual call per iterator per doc ID.

 ### Dynamic pruning